Psychedelic/dab-docs/docs/index.md

 - [**Current List**](https://github.com/Psychedelic/dab/blob/main/registries/canister_registry/list.md)
 - [**Submit a new Canister to the list 📫**](https://dab-ooo.typeform.com/canister-list)

-For V0.2.0, the review process for submissions is manual and done by the DAB core team; in the future we will automate the process, and migrate to a community-governed and trustless system.
+Currently, the review process for submissions is manual and done by the DAB core team; in the future we will automate the process, and migrate to a community-governed and trustless system.

 **We are exploring an automated way of adding Canister IDs and their metadata to the registry**.
 The main issues are confirming the controller is the one submitting it, and then adding a verification layer to avoid duplicates/phishing/impersonation.